Tour operators Solo Travelers is a growing business segment, are you prepared to meet their needs?

 Why should you try to reach solo travelers?

-The Solo Traveler travels for longer periods and do more activities
+The Solo Traveler travels for longer periods and does more activities

 - Solo travelers tend to book a full day of activities to keep busy.
 If you offer more than one tour or activity, try to plan departure times so that a person can spend hours at your facility and not have to leave for their next adventure.
 Keeping them engaged at your facility will benefit them and you.